Back in 2018, James Clear published his bestseller, Atomic Habits.

 Law 3: Make it Easy

-Probably the biggest mistake people make when trying to prove any area of their health, is trying to do too much all at once.
+Probably the biggest mistake people make when trying to improve any area of their health, is trying to do too much all at once.

 Think back to all those New Year’s resolutions that people make.
 It’s usually something really ambitious, right?
 Like spending an hour in the gym every single day.